I May Destroy You

 I May Destroy You is a British black comedy-drama television series created, written, co-directed, and executive produced by Michaela Coel for BBC One and HBO.
 The series is set in London with a predominantly Black British cast.
 Coel stars as Arabella, a young writer in the public eye who seeks to rebuild her life after being raped, with co-stars Weruche Opia as Terry and Paapa Essiedu as Kwame, her two best friends.
 The series premiered on 7 June 2020 on HBO and on 8 June 2020 on BBC One.

-I May Destroy You received critical acclaim from critics, with particular praise for its writing, direction, editing, soundtrack, and performances.
-It was recognised as the most critically acclaimed television programme of 2020 by multiple publications, and has since been named one of the greatest television series of all time.
-(Note: Attributed to multiple sources.)
-The series won the BAFTA TV Awards for Best Mini-Series, Best Actress, Best Director: Drama, Best Writer: Drama and Best Editing: Fiction, in addition to two RTS Programme Awards, two Independent Spirit Awards, a Gotham Award, a GLAAD Media Award, an NAACP Image Award and a Peabody Award.
-It also received nine nominations at the 73rd Primetime Emmy Awards, including Outstanding Limited or Anthology Series; it won two awards including Outstanding Writing for Coel, making her the first black woman to win the award in the category.
+I May Destroy You received rave reviews; it was hailed as a masterpiece upon release and was quickly named one of the greatest television series of all time.
+Its writing, direction, editing, soundtrack, and the performances of the lead trio were all acclaimed by critics.
+The series won the BAFTA TV Awards for Best Mini-Series, Best Actress, Best Director: Drama, Best Writer: Drama and Best Editing: Fiction.
+At the 73rd Primetime Emmy Awards, the series received nine nominations including Outstanding Limited or Anthology Series; it won two awards including Outstanding Writing for Coel, making her the first black woman to win the award in the category.